cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 # Introduction

 A pseudorandom function (PRF) F(k, x) is an efficiently computable function with secret key k on input x.
-F is pseudorandom if the output y = F(k, x) is indistinguishable from uniformly sampling any element in F's range for random choice of k.
+Roughly, F is pseudorandom if the output y = F(k, x) is indistinguishable from uniformly sampling any element in F's range for random choice of k.
 An oblivious PRF (OPRF) is a two-party protocol between a prover P and verifier V where P holds a PRF key k and V holds some input x.
 The protocol allows both parties to cooperate in computing F(k, x) with P's secret key k and V's input x such that: V learns F(k, x) without learning anything about k; and P does not learn anything about x.
-A Verifiable OPRF (VOPRF) is an OPRF wherein P can prove to V that its value F(k, x) was computed using key k, which is bound to a trusted public key Y = kG.
+A Verifiable OPRF (VOPRF) is an OPRF wherein P can prove to V that F(k, x) was computed using key k, which is bound to a trusted public key Y = kG.
 Informally, this is done by presenting a non-interactive zero-knowledge (NIZK) proof of equality between (G, Y) and (Z, M), where Z = kM for some point M.